Manisha-IITBH/IEEE_IOT_ESL/README.md

             - activate venv: `source ./.venv/bin/activate`

-## Run the trainer Files:
+## Training:

-We have dedicated a trainer file which call specific trainer file for each dataset.
+We use a master trainer script that invokes a specific trainer for each dataset.

 CIFAR10 EXAMPLE: